-(Langewiesche, 2019; Pasztor & Tangel, 2019; authors' interpretations) The circumstances of the Lion and Ethiopian Air accidents with the 737MAX have been discussed extensively.
-For those interested in learning more about the events surrounding the crashes, we recommend Langewiesche (2019) and Tangel et al. (2019) as good starting points.
-In addition, by various agencies (e.g., Joint Authorities Technical Review [JATR], 2019; House Committee on Transportation and Infrastructure, 2020; National Transportation Safety Board [NTSB], 2019) are very informative.
+The circumstances of the Lion and Ethiopian Air accidents with the 737MAX have been discussed extensively.
+For those interested in learning more about the events surrounding the crashes, we recommend Langewiesche (2019) and Tangel, et al. (2019) as good starting points.
+In addition, reports by various agencies are very informative (e.g., JTAR, 2019; House Committee on Transportation and Infrastructure, 2020; and NTSB, 2019).

-Figure 6 is our synthesis of the information available-including accident reports, analyses, and recommendations from regulatory agencies (e.g., the FAA).
+Figure 6 is our synthesis of the information available, including accident reports, analyses and recommendations from regulatory agencies (e.g., FAA).
 It is our version of a Root Cause Analysis of the mishaps.